How to Start a Convenience Store: A Comprehensive Guide

 Although the numbers sound great, before you get serious about starting a convenience store, take a quick breath.
 Opening a corner store can be a great way to be your own boss, but it also comes with its share of challenges.

-However, if you create a sound c store business plan, and most importantly, have the capital to launch, starting a convenience store can be a fruitful endeavor.
+However, if you create a sound convenience store business plan and, most importantly, have the capital to launch, starting a convenience store can be a fruitful endeavor.

 Convenience Store Business Planning